-3. No development including site clearance shall commence until a Construction Management Plan showing, details to prevent mud, debris and obstructions on the highway, compound location, contractor parking arrangements and schedule of HGV delivery times, is submitted and approved by both the Council and Highway Authorities.
+3. No development including site clearance shall commence until a Construction Management Plan to include details to prevent mud, debris and obstructions on the highway, compound location, contractor parking arrangements, hours of operation and schedule of HGV delivery times, is submitted and approved by the Council.
 The Approved Construction Management Plan shall be implemented in full for the lifetime of the construction period.

-4. No development including site clearance shall commence until a Dust Management Plan is submitted and approved prior to works commencing on site.
+4. No development including site clearance, shall commence until a Dust Management Plan is submitted and approved by the Council, prior to works commencing on site.
 The approved Management Plan is to be adhered to during the construction process.

-5. No development including any site clearance shall take place in any phase, until a Construction Ecological Management Plan (CEMP) has been submitted to and approved in writing by the Council.
+5. No development (including any site clearance) other than the construction of the main site access and S278 works in the highway, shall take place until a Construction Ecological Management Plan (CEMP) has been submitted to and approved in writing by the Council.
 The approved CEMP shall be adhered to throughout the construction period.
 The CEMP shall include details of: